profLewis/geog0111_OLD/README.md

 in place of where it says `ipython` in these notes, or modify your shell initialisation file (`~/.bashrc` if you are using `bash` or `~/.cshrc` for `tcsh` or `csh`) to include `/opt/anaconda/bin` early on in the `PATH`.
 For running notebooks, we use `jupyter` rather than `ipython`.

-To go to the directory for this session:
+To go to the directory for the first session:

-`berlin% cd ~/Data/geogg122/Chapter2_Python_intro`
+`berlin% cd ~/Data/geogg122`
 `berlin% jupyter notebook python101.ipynb --pylab=inline`

 You quit an `jupyter` notebook session with `^C` (`Control C`).